Learning After The Lockdown: How To Catch Up With Education In 2021

 Boost Social Connections

 Isolation is detrimental to children’s early learning.
 So encourage your child to stay connected with friends and peers online.
-If she is starting a new class, reach out to parents of the new classmates and find ways they can get to know each other, just like they would at school.
+If she is starting a new class, reach out to the parents of the new classmates and find ways they can get to know each other, just like they would at school.

 Use Learning Activities